 We share real life experiences by fathers from across the globe and what they consider as must have qualities for good parenting

-Becoming a parent is always a learning experience and no matter how may blogs and books out there that you have devoured, there will be curve balls that you will have to face.
-As nature preserves life and gives us tools to carry it forward, similarly the lessons learn from our elders is still one of the least explored resources for guidance.
+Becoming a good parent is always a learning experience and no matter how many blogs and books out there that you have devoured, there will be curve balls that you will have to face.
+As nature preserves life and gives us tools to carry it forward, similarly the lessons learn from our elders is still one of the least explored resources for guidance and help us to become a good father or a good parent.
 Yes there are all types of experts out there, some qualified more then the other, but let the pointers below supplement your knowledge and add another perspective to parenting and fatherhood.

 Be there, as much as possible